 Special treatments establishment licence

-In order to provide special treatments within The London Borough of Merton, you need to obtain a licence for your premises.
+In order to provide special treatments within the London Borough of Merton, you need to obtain a licence for your premises.
 The licence is valid for one year and needs to be renewed annually.

 What are special treatments?